Cost of Residential Mental Health Treatment

 Planned residential admission billing pathway and contracts

 The cost can still change after admission.
-Insurance may deny more days.
-Some clinicians may bill separately.
-The program may recommend transfer if your daughter’s risk rises beyond what residential care can safely manage.
+Insurance may deny additional days, external clinicians may bill separately, or the program may recommend transfer if your daughter’s risk rises beyond what residential care can safely manage.

 Liability checkpoints at transfer, discharge, and denied days